Monitoring and scaling a production web app can be daunting. With so many components and metrics to track, where do you focus?

 Several tools will handle this for you:

-• Judoscale — Powerful monitoring and proactive, automatic scaling for both Heroku and Render
+Judoscale — Powerful monitoring and proactive, automatic scaling for Heroku, Render, and Amazon ECS.

 For Rails apps, each of these tools provides a Ruby gem that adds middleware to your app.
 The middleware measures request queue time before any other app processing takes place.